Title: | Versatile R Server |

 ---|---|

-Description: | Rserve acts as a socket server (TCP/IP or local sockets) which allows binary requests to be sent to R. Every connection has a separate workspace and working directory.
-Client-side implementations are available for popular languages such as C/C++ and Java, allowing any application to use facilities of R without the need of linking to R code.
-Rserve supports remote connection, user authentication and file transfer.
+Description: | Rserve is a versatile, scalable server enabling the efficient use of R from other applications through variety of protocols including QAP, WebSockets, HTTP and HTTPS.
+It acts as a server (TCP/IP or local sockets) which allows binary requests to be sent to R. Every connection has a separate workspace and working directory.
+Client-side implementations are available for many popular languages allowing applications to use facilities of R without the need of linking to the R binary.
+Rserve supports remote connections, user authentication and file transfer.
 A simple R client is included in this package as well.
-In addition, it can also act as a secure WebSockets and HTTP/HTTPS server. |
+It also supports OCAP mode for secure remote procedure calls, including support for full event loop, asynchronous results/graphics and console I/O. |

-Authors: | Simon Urbanek <[email protected]> |
+Authors: | Simon Urbanek [aut, cre, cph] (https://urbanek.org, <https://orcid.org/0000-0003-2297-1732>) |

 Maintainer: | Simon Urbanek <[email protected]> |